overture-stack/js-lectern-client/README.md

-# JS Lectern Client

-## Deprecation Notice
+> **Deprecation Notice**
+>
-This version of the Lectern client is considered deprecated.
+> This version of the Lectern client is considered deprecated.
 The officially supported version has been moved to [@overture-stack/lectern-client](https://www.npmjs.com/package/@overture-stack/lectern-client) alongside the other [Overture.bio](https://www.overture.bio/) software packages.
+>

-The Lectern Client codebase has also been moved.
+> The Lectern client codebase has also been moved.
 To find the latest version of this tool please go to [github.com/@overture-stack/lectern](https://github.com/overture-stack/lectern).

+# JS Lectern Client

 ## Features:
 - Runs different restrictions validations: regex, range, scripts, required fields, type checks, etc.